adamstallard/grunt-vows-runner/README.md

 concurrently.
 * Set options at the target level.
 * Set the ``isolate`` option at the suite and target level, and run isolated and non-isolated suites concurrently.
+* Disable groups of tests at the target level

 ###Differences from the vows command-line runner